Contact Center Phone System CX How-to

 Photo of an agent at a contact center on a call

-In this post, we uncover the mystery of what jitter is, why it happens, and how to reduce jitter.
-With some simple steps, you can reduce jitter in your contact center and know exactly what to do when it happens.
+In this post, we break down what jitter is, why it happens, and how to reduce jitter.
+With a few simple steps, you can reduce jitter in your contact center and know exactly what to do when it occurs.

 What is jitter?

-Jitter impacts more than just call quality.
-The delayed speed of data packet transfers also decreases the quality of video calls, livestreaming, and chat messages.
-Basically, it delays and diminishes the quality of anything you do online.
+Jitter impacts more than just audio call quality.
+The delayed speed of data packet transfers also decreases the quality of video calls, livestreaming, and chat latency.
+It delays and diminishes the quality of anything you do online.

 Graphic explaining what jitter is and a visual showing the disruption of the flow of data packets

-Communication should be seamless, whether you’re making outbound sales calls or inbound customer service calls, but jitter creates major challenges.
-Some of the negative effects of jitter include:
+Communication should be seamless, whether you’re making outbound sales calls or inbound customer service calls, but VoIP jitter creates major challenges.
+Some of the negative effects of VoIP jitter include:

-• Negative impact on user experience: Customers reaching out with questions or concerns typically need to resolve an issue, so experiencing jitter could possibly increase their frustrations.
+• Negative impact on user experience: Customers who reach out with questions or concerns often need to resolve an issue, so jitter could increase their frustration.
 It also makes it difficult for agents to do their job when they can’t hear the customer or communicate effectively.

-• Poor real-time application functionality: Real-time applications rely on a stable internet connection to function properly, but jitter causes choppy audio and video.
+• Poor real-time application performance: Real-time applications rely on a stable internet connection to function properly, but jitter can cause choppy audio and video.
 For example, presenters and attendees might experience poor quality during online meetings

 • Disrupted data transmissions: Many contact centers use cloud-based applications and remote services, and jitter can make them difficult to use.
-If you’re uploading and downloading files, jitter can make it take longer than usual or cause the file transfer to fail entirely.
-This can reduce productivity and cause additional issues if you send or receive files from customers.
+If you’re uploading or downloading files, jitter can make transfers take longer than usual or cause them to fail.
+This can reduce productivity and cause additional issues when sending or receiving files from customers.

 What is an acceptable amount of jitter?